 How can I take part in managing the Florida State Student Investment Fund?

 The Student Investment Fund is managed by both undergraduate and graduate students depending on the semester.
 In the fall and spring, the fund is managed by students in the Masters of Science in Finance (MSF) program.
 During the summer, undergraduate students in an elective Student Investment Fund course take over the fund management duties.

 The Student Investment Fund (SIF) Board serves to oversee the operations of the fund.
 The board, through its Audit Committee, implements an annual audit of the fund.

-To learn more about the board, please contact Steve Perfect, assistant professor of finance, at email@example.com.
+To learn more about the board, please contact Steve Perfect, associate professor of finance, at firstname.lastname@example.org.

 Michael D. Hartline, Chair

 Dean and Charles A. Bruning Professor, College of Business

 Finance Department Chair and Truist Associate Professor of Finance, College of Business

 Peter Jones (BS Accounting ’77), Audit Committee Chair

 Associate Vice President for Finance and Administration, FSU